First & Last Frost Date by UK Postcode 2026

 What temperature counts as frost?

 Officially, a frost is recorded when the temperature drops to 0°C or below.
-However, the Met Office distinguishes between slight frost (0°C to −3.5°C), moderate frost (−3.6°C to −6.4°C) and severe frost (−6.5°C and below).
-For practical gardening, a ground temperature of 0°C is enough to damage tender seedlings, while established hardy plants can tolerate −15°C or colder without issue.
-Plan your planting around the 0°C threshold for tender plants and the −5°C threshold for semi-hardy plants.
+The Met Office uses categorical terms — slight, moderate and severe frost — to describe air-frost intensity.
+For practical gardening, a ground temperature of 0°C is enough to damage tender seedlings, while established hardy plants tolerate considerably colder conditions.
+Plan your planting around the 0°C threshold for tender plants.

 How do microclimates affect frost dates in my garden?